James-HoneyBadger/GulfOfMexico/programs/examples/README.md

 - Modern programming paradigms
 - Corporate tech culture
 - The absurdity of syntax wars
+- Quantum mechanics and temporal paradoxes
 - The importance of not taking code too seriously

+**Remember**:
-**Remember**: If your code doesn't have feelings, is it even alive?
+- If your code doesn't have feelings, is it even alive? 😊
+- Reality is just a probabilistic wavefunction ⚛️
+- Time is an illusion, and so are bugs ⏰

 Happy coding!
 (Or sad coding, or angry coding, depending on your mood! 😊😢😠)